w3c/w3c-track-2019/speakers.md

 					<p class="speaker-detail">Centre for Mathematics and Computer Sciences (CWI)</p>
 				</div>
 				<div class="biography">
 					<p>Ivan joined the W3C team as Head of <a href="https://www.w3.org/Consortium/Offices">Offices</a> in January 2001.
 He served as Head of Offices until June 2006, then as the Semantic Web Activity Lead until December 2013 and then, finally, as the Publishing@W3C Technical Lead.
-He is currently a W3C Fellow for CWI, member of the W3C Strategy as well as the Technical & Architecture teams as focusing on Digital Publishing and (in the T&A team) on of Web of Data related activities.. </p>
+He is currently a W3C Fellow for CWI, member of the W3C Strategy as well as the Technical & Architecture teams as focusing on Digital Publishing and (in the T&A team) on of Web of Data related activities. </p>
 					<p>Ivan graduated as mathematician at the <a href="http://teo.elte.hu/fs/">Eötvös Loránd University of Budapest</a>, Hungary, in 1979.
 After a brief scholarship at the Université Paris VI he joined the Hungarian research institute in computer science (<a href="http://www.sztaki.hu/">SZTAKI</a>) where he worked for 6 years.
 He left Hungary in 1986 and, after a few years in industry, he joined the <a href="http://www.cwi.nl/">Centre for Mathematics and Computer Sciences (CWI)</a> in Amsterdam where he has held a tenure position since 1988.
 He received a PhD degree in Computer Science in 1990 at the <a href="http://www.leidenuniv.nl/">Leiden University</a>, in the Netherlands.</p>
 					<p>His <a href="http://www.ivan-herman.net/professional/">professional home page</a> contains a list of his publications and details of the various R&D projects he participated in.
 You can also look at his personal <a href="http://www.ivan-herman.net/">personal</a> home pages.</p>
 				</div>